NEONScience/NEON-Data-Skills/tutorials/R/biodiversity/biorepository/neon-biorepository-tutorial.md

 Because we are interested in the a portion of the eastern United States, we will subset the available data to sites in NEON Domains 1, 2, and 7.

 This download may take a few minutes.
 While not required, it is recommended that you use a <a href="https://www.neonscience.org/resources/learning-hub/tutorials/neon-api-tokens-tutorial" target="_blank">NEON API token</a> to achieve faster download speeds.
-For the tutorial, we specify that we are only interested in the carbon nitrogen data tables  However, it is recommended that researchers familiarize themselves with all tables in a given data product.

 Note that we have chosen to include <a href="https://www.neonscience.org/resources/learning-hub/tutorials/release-provisional-tutorial" target="_blank">Provisional data</a> for this exploratory analysis of sample and data availability.
-If you are interested in ensuring repeatability of analysis results, you should limit your download to Release data.
+If you are interested in ensuring repeatability of analysis results, you should limit your download to data in a <a href="https://www.neonscience.org/data-samples/data-management/data-revisions-releases" target="_blank">Release</a>.

      NEON.cfc <- loadByProduct(dpID="DP1.10026.001",
                         include.provisional=TRUE,
-                        site=c('BLAN','BART','GRSM','HARV','MLBS','ORNL','SCBI','SERC'),
-                        tabl="cfc_carbonNitrogen",
+                        site=c('BLAN','BART','GRSM','HARV',
+                               'MLBS','ORNL','SCBI','SERC'),
                         check.size=FALSE)

-    ## Warning: Downloading only table cfc_carbonNitrogen.
-Downloading by table is not recommended unless you are already familiar with the data product and its contents.

      NEON.ltr <- loadByProduct(dpID="DP1.10033.001",
-                        site=c('BLAN','BART','GRSM','HARV','MLBS','ORNL','SCBI','SERC'),
-                        tabl='ltr_litterCarbonNitrogen',
+                        site=c('BLAN','BART','GRSM','HARV',
+                               'MLBS','ORNL','SCBI','SERC'),
                         check.size=FALSE)

-    ## Warning: Downloading only table ltr_litterCarbonNitrogen.
-Downloading by table is not recommended unless you are already familiar with the data product and its contents.

 Let's take a look at what is included in each NEON data product download.
-We will extract and focus on the table that has colated all of the records for individual traps.
+We will extract and focus on the table that has collated all of the records for individual traps.

     # What's in a download?